 There are a number of possible reasons for the paradox.
 They include these.3

 - Drinking patterns differ.
-For example, having two daily drinks (14 weekly) promotes good health5 and longer life.6 However, having 14 drinks one night easily leads to many problems.
+For instance, having two daily drinks (14 weekly) promotes good health5 and longer life.6 But having 14 drinks one night easily leads to many problems.
 So-called bingeing occurs more often among lower SES groups.

 - Unhealthful behaviors.
 These include smoking, poor diet, “bingeing,” and fighting.
 Also excess weight, poor exercise, and dangerous jobs.
 These are more common among lower SES groups.

 - Methods problems.
 These include such things as erroneous government statistics and inaccurate self-reports.

 All of these could contribute to the paradox.
 If so, the exact degree now remains unknown.